 A weighted wacky rig can be cast a little further and also enables you to hit the mid-depth zone.

-Good finesse worms: Yamamoto
+Good finesse worms: Zoom Bait Finesse Worm

 When wacky rigging weightless, the larger stick style Senko baits work best.
 You can cast them a reasonable distance and the subtle action of their slow, wobbling fall through the water column triggers bites.
 Obviously this wacky rig is best for shallower water.